trufi-association/trufi-server-cities/README.md

 #### Central HTTPS server on your host system

 This is useful if you are already providing other services in need of HTTPS to your customers e.g. you are already hosting a website.
 Now you want to have your server provide different services for different cities.
 Also this is your only option if your server is behind a firewall just letting port 80 and 443 pass through.
 Go setup nginx on your host which then does all the HTTPS stuff and takes care to redirect to the appropriate sub webservers based on specified parameters you have defined.
 This allows you to use this structure in development mode without any HTTPS configuration.
 Is that is the case you surely don’t want to miss the [Intraweb](#intraweb) feature.
 By default this feature will be turned off by the `init` script when telling it that you run this in a development environment.
 To enable it you need to change the value of the `intraweb` variable manually in the [global config](#global).

+#### Get HTTPS certificate (independent from your infrastructure)

+We created a highly flexible script to ease HTTPS certificate creation and it accounts for:

+- construction of the command to pass to `certbot`
+- allows to specify a `<webroot>` which allows you to specify the path to the folder where your web server on the host or in another docker container running on port `80` serves the `./well-known` from.
+- creation of a systemd timer to automatically renew the certificate

+**Usage:** `certify <Country-City <webroot>`

+**Example:** `certify Germany-Hamburg /srv/trufi/nginx/www`

 ### Commands